jamesdeluk/hugo/content/posts/consumption-and-media/consumption-2024.md

 - Instead of New Year’s resolutions, have New Year’s anticipations - what am I looking forward to?
 [5]
 - Build a Strategic Life Strategy using organisational principles (purpose, visions, benchmarks, etc).
 Strategic life areas including relationships, body/mind/spirit, community/society, job/learning/finances, interests/entertainment, personal care.
 Plot importance vs satisfaction.
 [4 - images]
 - A statistical analysis of astrological signs against 37 different life outcomes showed no correlation (an r value of 0) [13]
+- Change your state (low to high, e.g. through exercise) before trying to fix things [26]
+- Your "waiting room" of things to do, projects to tackle, opportunities to address, people to see, and ideas to pursue will always be full.
+You will never make a dent in it—and expecting otherwise will only serve to create anxiety.
+[28]
+- Motion vs action.
+Planning feels like action, but it’s only motion.
+[31]

 ## Culture